gengzi/digital_human/README.md

 ## Basic Usage

 Import the `DigitalHuman` component and provide it with a Google AI API key.
-You can then make the avatar speak by updating the `textToSpeak` prop.
+It will load a default model automatically.
+You can make the avatar speak by updating the `textToSpeak` prop.

 ```jsx
 import React, 'useState';